fusionx3/fusionx3.github.io/_posts/2017-10-09-Escalation-From-Docker-To-Root-Access.md

 {}
 ```

-The reponse came confirming the creation of the image successfully
+The reponse came confirming the creation of the image successfully.
 ```http
 HTTP/1.1 201 Created
 Server: nginx/1.10.3 (Ubuntu)